aehng/Lecture-Notes/Module1/Lec08-Fri_Jan_27/README.md

 ## What does this workflow look like?

 I am interested in what makes Tic-Tac-Toe's `winner*` functions tick.
 Let's bring them into our code lab and see how many extra parts we have at the end.

+**Write your name and A-Number on your mudcard.
+Write any questions or comments about the REPL that occur to you.**